aklivity/zilla-docs/src/how-tos/amazon-msk/private-proxy.md

 ## Create the MSK VPC Endpoint

-> This creates your client VPC in preparation for secure cross-VPC access to your MSK cluster.
+> This creates your client VPC in preparation for secure cross-VPC access to your MSK cluster using the CloudFormation stack.

 We can now create a VPC Endpoint to access your MSK cluster from Kafka clients in a different VPC via the newly created VPC Endpoint Service.